bruce-hill/tomo/api/channels.md

 Channels are a thread-safe message queue for communicating between threads, although they can also be used as a general-purpose queue.

+## Syntax

+The syntax to create a channel is `|T|`, where `T` is the type that will be passed through the channel.
+You can also specify a maximum size for the channel, which will cause pushing to block until the recipient has popped from the channel if the maximum size is reached.

 ```tomo
 channel := |Int|
 channel:push(10)